Weeks-UNC/small-scripts/RDkit-QED/README.md

 # Calculate QED Scores with calculateQED.py

+Seth Veenbaas 2024

 ## Purpose

-Calculate a QED score and properties related to drug-likeness from a .sdf structure file.
+Calculate a QED score and properties related to drug-likeness from a .sdf structure file or a .csv file containing a SMILES structure.

 ## Installation